LucasGraphic/nonsequitur/README.md

 ## Editorial Mission

-NonSequitur targets topics that mainstream gaming and tech press ignores — niche releases, contrarian angles, honest criticism without PR appeasement.
-Quality is measured by coverage utility and argument depth, not press ratio or trending score.
-The pipeline is built to write what IGN, PC Gamer, and VentureBeat won't — because they're optimizing for a different audience.
+NonSequitur is built to cover topics the mainstream gaming and tech press ignores, undercovers, or sanitizes — contrarian angles, honest criticism, analysis without PR appeasement.
+Quality is measured by argument depth and coverage utility, not trending score or press ratio.
+The platform is designed to write what IGN, PC Gamer, and VentureBeat won't, because they are optimizing for a different audience.

 ---